Alessandro1103/obsidian/Vault1/Zettelkasten/StereoMatching.md

  scale: 0.8
  ```

-The difference between the two camera needs to be large enought.
+The difference between the two camera needs to be large enough.
 And the image needs to be warped.

  ```slide-note
  file: StereoMatching_CV2324.pdf